amar2468/GameHive/README.md

 (b) Medium Level - 50 points - 25 points if the hints are enabled (c) Hard Level - 100 points - 50 points if the hints are enabled

+5. Attempts - The user will be given a number of attempts to guess the correct digit, depending on the level chosen and whether they enabled the hints for that game.
+This is a breakdown of the number of attempts given:
+(a) Easy Level - 4 attempts if hints are DISABLED - 2 attempts if hints are ENABLED (b) Medium Level - 10 attempts if hints are DISABLED - 5 attempts if hints are ENABLED (c) Hard Level - 20 attempts if hints are DISABLED - 10 attempts if hints are ENABLED

 **Core Functionality of Rock, Paper, Scissors (Still Being Developed)**

 1. Player Choice - User chooses between rock, paper, scissors